 Every mobile device is a little different, but 360×660 or smaller is a good size for mobile lightboxes.
 This will fit on every mobile device without cutting off.

 Here is a preview of a 300×400 mobile lightbox design:

 Responsive Design on Mobile

-Since some devices have a view port as small 375px pixels wide, you can turn on responsive design and set your max pixels to the dimensions of your lightbox.
+Since some devices have a viewport as small 360px pixels wide, you can turn on responsive design and set your max pixels to the dimensions of your lightbox.

 Mobile dimensions can get as large as 514px wide, so if you’re using breakpoints, we recommend setting your mobile breakpoint max-width to 515px.